Compare and Merge MAT-Files

 When comparing MAT-files, you can merge changes from one file to the other.
 There are no undo capabilities when merging MAT-files, so merge with caution.

-To copy modified variables from one file to the other, on the Comparison tab, in the Merge section, click the merge button.
+To copy modified variables from one file to the other, on the Comparison tab, in the Merge section, click either the Copy the right variable to the left file or the Copy the left variable to the right file button, as applicable.